Loose Change: Recut contents

-The film also claims that the alleged hijacker-pilot Hani Hanjour had difficulty operating basic controls on a small Cessna that he rented at a flight school, and that perhaps not even an experienced pilot could have manoeuvred the reflex angle of turn at the airspeed and altitude at which the aircraft approached the Pentagon, without going into a high speed stall.
+The film also claims that the alleged hijacker-pilot Hani Hanjour had difficulty operating basic controls on a small Cessna that he rented at a flight school, and that perhaps not even an experienced pilot could have maneuvered the reflex angle of turn at the airspeed and altitude at which the aircraft approached the Pentagon, without going into a high speed stall.
 The film mentions three cameras on nearby buildings that allegedly caught the entire incident at the Pentagon on film, which it says the government confiscated and has refused to release in full.

 The next section focuses on the destruction of the World Trade Center.
 The film favors the controlled demolition theory of the destruction of World Trade Centers 1, 2 and 7.
 It cites as evidence eyewitness reports from a janitor, firemen, and other people near the buildings who heard bangs, many of them describing them as explosions as well as videotapes that show windows far below the burning floors blow out during the collapse, and seismograph results recorded during the collapse compared to the collapse of other similar buildings.
-The film claims that WTC 1, 2 and 7 were the first steel frame buildings in history to collapse due to fire.
+The film falsely claims that WTC 1, 2 and 7 were the first steel frame buildings in history to collapse due to fire.
 Another allegation centers on an audio recording that the film claims contains two distinct explosions at the time of the impact.
 The film also posits that the official story of the collapse ignores the laws of physics.

 In particular, the video alleges that the fires inside the twin towers were not hot enough to bring the buildings down.
 An audio tape is presented in which the Captain of Ladder 7 claims that the fires can be brought under control by two lines and it is mentioned that building 7 had taken only minor damage before its own collapse.
 These allegations follow a listing of buildings that burned longer than the Twin Towers and did not fall.